environ-developers/Environ/Doc/sphinx/index.rst

 Welcome to Environ's documentation!
 ===================================

 Environ is a computational library aimed at introducing environment effects to atomistic first-principles simulations, in particular for applications in surface science and materials design.
-It is a Quantum-ESPRESSO module, and the current version is compatible with QE-6.3.
+It is a Quantum-ESPRESSO module, and the current version is compatible with QE-6.4.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-   installation
+   install
-   tutorial with examples
+   tutorial
-   developer information
+   developer